ScottyNZ/swUdaciCards/readme.md

 built tools.
 It is also a Udacity NanoDegree requirement which described the basic layout and functionality of this application.

+This application was initially created using expo-cli and selecting the tabs template.
 ![swUdaciCards screenshot](Screenshot_DeckList.png)

 ## Installation